Skip to main content

 Remember the smell of fast food fries from twenty years ago — that deep, savory, almost meaty aroma that hit you the moment you walked through the door?
 That scent was beef tallow at work.

-This recipe brings that flavor home, walking you through every step to make beef tallow french fries with a shattering crispy crust and a cloud-soft interior.
+This recipe walks you through every step to make beef tallow french fries with a shattering crispy crust and a cloud-soft interior.
+Vegetable oils dominate commercial fryers today, but returning to traditional rendered beef fat elevates the humble potato to something genuinely gourmet.

 Quick Summary